nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [Ko: Easy Go Containers 🌟](https://github.com/google/ko) Build and deploy Go applications on Kubernetes
 * [Kubetail 🌟](https://github.com/johanhaleby/kubetail) Bash script to tail Kubernetes logs from multiple pods at the same time
     * [Stern 🌟](https://github.com/wercker/stern) Multi pod and container log tailing for Kubernetes
+* [kubestr 🌟](https://kubestr.io/) Explore your Kubernetes storage options.
+Kubestr is a collection of tools to discover, validate and evaluate your kubernetes storage options.

 ## Porter
 - [Porter](https://porter.sh/) Package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command - [github.com/getporter/porter](https://github.com/getporter/porter)